TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 Sometimes, images may contain useful information in their metadata.

-So, we download the image and analyze it locally:
+We proceed to download the image and inspect it locally using tools like `exiftool` or `strings` to extract potential embedded data:

 <br />